gajus/database-types/README.md

 The current supported database backend is Postgres.
 Track [#1 issue](https://github.com/gajus/database-types/issues/1) for MySQL support.

+## Use case

+If you are developing applications in JavaScript and using either of the strict type systems, then you can use `database-types` to generate types describing the database.

 ## Example usage

 ### Generating Flow types